nsidc/polarstereo-reformat/README.md

 ## Requirements

-The scripts in this repository require:
+The python scripts in this repository require:
 * [`netcdf4`](https://unidata.github.io/netcdf4-python/) python library

+Bash scripts in this repository require:
 * [`nco`](https://github.com/nco/nco)

 These requirements are also included in the provided `environment.yml` file,